ARC Grant-Funded Researcher A, School of Civil, Environmental and Mining Engineering

 - Strong inter-personal communication skills and fluency in written and spoken English.

-- Demonstrated commitment to the principles of equity, diversity and inclusion.
+- Commitment to the principles of equity, diversity and inclusion, and ability to contribute to the diversity of the School community

 Enjoy an outstanding career environment